Maven Quick Start

 Using Constants for Type Safety

-import static org.maveniverse.domtrip.maven.MavenPomElements.Namespaces.*;
+// import static eu.maveniverse.domtrip.maven.MavenPomElements.Elements.*;

 editor.insertMavenElement(root, GROUP_ID, "com.example");